25 FREE Things to Do in Maui

 FREE THINGS TO DO IN MAUI

 1. Maui Friday Town Parties If it’s Friday, there’s a party on Maui…and it’s free!
-The Friday Town Parties, sponsored by the County of Maui, take place three Friday evenings a month in different towns across the island.
+The Friday Town Parties, sponsored by the County of Maui, take place on Friday evenings in different towns across the island.
 There is no admission fee, and they are great fun for both visitors and residents, with live entertainment, local food available for purchase, arts and crafts vendors, and Friday-only offers from local merchants.

 • 1st Friday of the Month, Wailuku (Central Maui) on Market Street